Computation of lattice isomorphisms and the integral matrix similarity problem: Application: similarity of matrices over rings of integers

 \begin{proof} In the following, the steps refer to those of Algorithm \ref{alg:similar}.
-Step (a) can be done by computing the rational canonical forms of $A$ and $B$, which can be performed in polynomial time (see \cite{Villard1993}).
-Step (b) can be performed in polynomial time by Proposition \ref{prop:wedderburnpoly}.
-Steps (d) and (e) are straightforward and can both be performed in polynomial time.
-Step (c) can be performed using Algorithm \ref{alg:main} and so the desired result now follows from Theorem \ref{thm:main} (note that $\pwedderburn(C_K(B)/{\jac(C_K(B)))}$ was already performed in step (b)). \end{proof}
+Step (1) can be performed in polynomial time by \cite[Theorem 2]{MR1809971} and Step (2) can be performed in polynomial time by Proposition \ref{prop:wedderburnpoly}.
+Steps (4) and (5) are straightforward and can both be performed in polynomial time.
+Step~(3) can be performed using Algorithm \ref{alg:main}, and so the desired result now follows from Theorem \ref{thm:main}, after noting that $\pwedderburn(C_K(B)/{\jac(C_K(B)))}$ was already performed in Step (2). \end{proof}

 We also record the following two consequences of Remark~\ref{remark:comp}.